ospalh/anki-addons/pages/Quick note and deck buttons.md

 The parts that should be changed are called [lists](http://docs.python.org/2/tutorial/introduction.html#lists) of [dictionaries](http://docs.python.org/2/tutorial/datastructures.html#dictionaries).
-The lists are marked with square bracktets, `[` and `]`, the dictionaries with curly braces, `{` `}`.
+The lists are marked with square brackets, `[` and `]`, the dictionaries with curly braces, `{` `}`.
 Each dictionary describes one button.

-Each of these button dictonaries must contain at least two key-value
+Each of these button dictionaries must contain at least two key–value
 pairs:

 * A `"label"`.
-The vaule after the `:` sets up the name shown in the button.
+The value after the `:` sets up the name shown in the button.
 Use quotation marks with an extra `u` before them to define a unicode string.
 I would suggest using short texts, such as single characters.